stuycs-gh-classrooms/nxtm-p01-pd09-definitely-a-team/README.md

 -

 2D Array:
-- Enemy grid
+-

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- 1: pause game
-- 2: play game
-- 3: reset game
+-

 Mouse Control:
-- Mouse movement: Spaceship follows
+- Mouse movement:
-- Mouse pressed: Shoot
+- Mouse pressed:

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-Spaceship
+CLASS NAME0
 - Instance variables:
-  -
+  - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE